andycroll/andycroll.com/_posts/2023/2023-05-29-really-really-really-do-not-interpolate-strings-into-active-record-methods.md

 Rails is a [sharp knife](https://rubyonrails.org/doctrine#provide-sharp-knives).
 While it does a lot for developers, it also allows you the flexibility to bend the framework to your use case.
 In this case: passing strings to Active Record methods.

+You’re unlikely to reach for string interpolation in the specific examples above given the breadth of support for straightforward database actions in Active Record, but when you have a long and complex SQL query, it is easy to forget to sanitize any user input.

 Using strings with interpolated (and user-provided) parameters opens you up to SQL injection attacks.

 ```ruby